Consumer & Class Actions, Contract & Commercial, Intellectual Property, Pro Bono, Professional Liability, Securities, White Collar Criminal

 Brook Dooley has extensive experience handling complex civil litigation and white collar criminal matters.
 He has represented individuals and businesses in civil cases involving breach of contract, securities fraud, breach of fiduciary duty, and professional negligence claims.
-Brook has also represented numerous individuals and companies under investigation or indictment by the Department of Justice.
+Mr. Dooley has also represented numerous individuals and companies under investigation or indictment by the Department of Justice.
 He litigates matters throughout the United States and has tried cases to verdict in many state and federal courts, and before arbitration panels.

 Keker, Van Nest & Peters attorneys Brook Dooley and Sara Fitzpatrick discuss the ripple effects of the High Court's Jan.
 6 Riot in a recent piece featured on Law360.
 Read more